-- have a population of less than 10,000 permanent residents, - are experiencing out-migration, - have a high percentage of low-income residents, and - are isolated from other significant population centers.
+- have fewer than 10,000 permanent residents, - are experiencing out-migration, - have a high percentage of low-income residents, and - are isolated from other significant population centers.

 A grant may not exceed 50% of the development cost of the project.
 USDA may increase the limit to 75% for projects that serve a remote or low-income area that does not have access to broadband service from any provider.